angular/angular/guides/theming.md

 You can create multiple themes for your application by including the `angular-material-theme` mixin multiple times, where each inclusion is gated by an additional CSS class.

-Remember to only ever include the `@mat-core` mixin only once; it should not be included for each theme.
+Remember to only ever include the `@mat-core` mixin once; it should not be included for each theme.

 ##### Example of defining multiple themes: